Roo Friend has a deep appreciation of the benefits of spending time in the garden. Growing his own food fills him with joy, fulfillment and wonder.

 We’re here to help.

 If gardening therapy sounds like something you would like to get involved in, Leap in! can help.
-Wherever you are located, you can explore providers near you on our Provider Network Directory.
+Whether you are located in Queensland or anywhere in Australia, you can explore providers near you on our Provider Network Directory.

 Call us on 1300 05 78 78 to have your questions answered or chat with us online on our website.